developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 -8<- "docs/codes/0011/kustomize/overlays/dev/imagerepository.yml"
 ```

+The referenced Kubernetes Secret in the ImageRepository above, and the one
-As before, the Kubernetes Secret holding the GPG key will be created by the ESO.
+referencing the GPG Key Secret are both fed into the cluster by the ESO that
+[we have deployed in our cluster][installation of ESO].

 The following ImageUpdateAutomation resource will require the write access to
-the repository we mentioned earlier.
-That's why the GitHub Deploy Key created
+the repository; that's where the write access of the GitHub Deploy Key we
-initial has the write access.
+mentioned earlier comes into play.

 ```yaml title="kustomize/overlays/dev/imageupdateautomation.yml" hl_lines="36"
 -8<- "docs/codes/0011/kustomize/overlays/dev/imageupdateautomation.yml"